FAU-LAP/NOMAD-CAMELS/docs/installation.md

     pip install git+https://github.com/FAU-LAP/CAMELS.git

+**Requires you to have git installed and availiable in your command line tool!**

 This installs CAMELS as a python package into your package library (`\*env*\Lib\site-packages\CAMELS\`, where `*env*` is the path to the python environment used with the `pip install` command).

+You can also use this pip install command that is currently which **DOES NOT** require git!

+    pip install -i https://test.pypi.org/simple/ nomad-camels==0.1.1

+NOMAD-CAMELS will be move to PyPi in the near future.

 [comment]: <> (# Installing on Windows)